Protesting Orthodox priest heckles Pope on Greece visit

 The incident followed small protests against the pope on his previous stop, the island of Cyprus, which is also predominantly Christian Orthodox.

-During Francis’ trip, the leaders of two churches renewed a promise to overcome centuries of mistrust and competition for influence.
+But inside Ieronymos’ residence, the two Christian leaders could not have been more friendly with one another and in synch in their shared call for Christians to work together to protect the environment and care for migrants.
 In contrast to the lone heckling priest, Ieronymos welcomed Francis “with a feeling of honor and fraternity.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.